ITRS-Group/system-addons-plugins-op5-check_vmware_api/README.md

 ## Supported features

-The supported featureset will differ a bit between vSphere 5 and vSphere 6; please refer to the tables below for reference:
+The supported feature set will differ a bit between vSphere 5 and vSphere 6; please refer to the tables below for reference:

 ### Checks supported for Hosts
 | Check   | vSphere 5 | vSphere 6                                                                                 |